-How does SKEG work and who is involved?
+What is SKEG and who is involved?

 SKEG provides a forum to guide research directions, promote collaboration, improve understanding of krill biology and ecology, and thus assist in providing critical scientific information relevant to krill fishery management.
 Furthermore, since ship time for krill fieldwork is becoming more scarce, the group provides a forum for information exchange on upcoming cruises and funding opportunities, as well as laboratory facilities for experimental krill work, and serves as a platform for the development of future international collaborative research proposals and programmes.